argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 Now that we have the app working, it's time to share it.
 You can take a look at this [gradio guide](https://www.gradio.app/guides/sharing-your-app).
 We will host it on Hugging Face Spaces.

-You can follow the steps in there, which basically consist of adding a `requirements.txt` file to the repository (take a look to learn more about [spaces dependencies]()), add the `HF_API_TOKEN` (or the name you use for your huggingface token) as a secret ([this guide](https://huggingface.co/docs/hub/spaces-overview#managing-secrets) contains all the relevant information you may need), and uploading the `app.py` file.
+You can follow the steps in there, which basically consist of adding a `requirements.txt` file to the repository (take a look to learn more about [spaces dependencies]()), adding the `HF_API_TOKEN` (or the name you use for your Hugging Face token) as a secret ([this guide](https://huggingface.co/docs/hub/spaces-overview#managing-secrets) contains all the relevant information you may need), and uploading the `app.py` file.
 The Space files can be seen [here](https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space/tree/main).

-After the app has been built, we should be able to see our app in the following link (with the corresponding user/space-name you gave to your app):
+After the app has been built, we should be able to see our app in the following link (with the corresponding user/space name you gave to your app):

 > https://huggingface.co/spaces/plaguss/argilla-sdk-chatbot-space